ramate-io/oac/oproc/oera-000-000-000-dulan/oproc-000-000-000/README.md

 OAC focuses on large footprint systems--with the ambition of deriving greater performance and security.

 #### I2: BFA
-OAC reduces networked compute to a more permissive class of protocols known as [BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md)--protocols allowing byzantine faults with some known error rate.
+OAC reduces networked compute to a more permissive class of protocols known as [BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md)--protocols allowing Byzantine faults with some known error rate.

 #### I3: Expanded Incentivization
 OAC aims to move the problem of incentivization and costliness out from the stake- and work-based systems of today to a broader class of economic structures.

-In some instances, this means NO MORE TOKENS!
+In many instances, this means implementers can build incentivized protocols without tokens.

 #### I4: Pipelining and Exotic Task Distribution
 OAC seeks to maximize pipelining of compute to drive performance and increase opportunities for participation.